What are Ignition Coils?

 Ignition coils are critical to the function of the gasoline engine, but their exposure to the heat of the engine causes them to degrade over time.
 Aged ignition coils may not generate enough voltage for a reliable spark, or a cracked ignition coil may short-circuit, sending spark energy elsewhere.
 Either way, compromised ignition coils will lead to cylinder misfire problems, hard starting, poor performance and fuel economy, possibly catalytic converter damage.
 On post-1996 vehicles with OBDII systems, ignition coil problems usually result in the engine control module setting the check engine light and storing diagnostic trouble codes (DTC).

 What can Dobbs Tire & Auto Centers Do for You?

 Ignition systems are complex and sensitive, but the right tools and training give our ASE-Certified technicians the edge they need to diagnose and repair ignition systems of all kinds.
-If you’re experiencing engine performance problems or your check engine light is on, faulty ignition coils could be at the root of the problem.
-You can have your vehicle diagnosed by a technician at Dobbs Tire & Auto Centers, at one of forty locations in the St. Louis area.
+If you are experiencing engine performance problems or your check engine light is on, faulty ignition coils could be at the root of the problem.
+You can have your vehicle diagnosed by a technician at Dobbs Tire & Auto Centers, at one of 43 locations in the St. Louis area.

 “You Can Depend on Dobbs” – Dobbs Tire & Auto Centers, Home of the Fixed Forever Service Warranty.
 Locally and Family Owned Since 1976